yitao-li/tidyverse.org/README.md

 * `content/*.md`: these files generate the top-level pages on the site: packages, learn, help, and contribute.

-* `content/articles/`: these files are the tidyverse blog.
-New blog entries should be given name `year-month-slug.md`.
-Unfortunately this data isn't actually used when generating the output file: you'll need to set up the yaml metadata.
+* `content/blog/`: these files are the tidyverse blog.
+New blog entries should be given name `year-month-slug/index.Rmarkdown`.
+This date isn't actually used when generating the output: you'll need to set up the yaml metadata.
 More on that below.
+    + For `*.markdown` posts, no `*.html` file should be committed.
+If you generate one locally during development, delete it once it's no longer useful to you.
+Keep it out of this repo.

     + For `*.Rmarkdown` posts, an `*.markdown` file _should_ be committed.
 It will be generated when you run `blogdown::serve_site()` (see recommended workflow below).
     + If your post includes emoji, use the `.Rmarkdown` format, and incorporate emoji using the [emo](https://github.com/hadley/emo) package.